-Special Issues: RSF does publish Special Issues, which are a mixture of literature and policy proposals, but those issues are generated internally within Russell Sage and may not be proposed.
+Special Issues: The journal is thematic.
+Most issues are simply regular issues even through editors often refer to them as "special issues."
+RSF does publish Special Issues, where each paper a mixture of literature, empirical research, and policy proposals, but these issues are generated internally within Russell Sage and may not be proposed.
 If you have any questions about this policy, please speak to the RSF's director of publications.